bytedeco/javacv/README.md

  1. Navigate to Project > Properties > Java Build Path > Libraries and click "Add External JARs...".
  2. Locate the JAR files, select them, and click OK.

-Eclipse (Android 2.2 or newer):
+IntelliJ IDEA (Android 2.2 or newer):

  1. Follow the instructions on this page: http://developer.android.com/training/basics/firstapp/
- 2. Go to File > New > Folder, select your project as parent folder, type "libs/armeabi" as Folder name, and click Finish.
- 3. Copy `javacpp.jar`, `javacv.jar`, `opencv.jar`, and `ffmpeg.jar` into the newly created "libs" folder.
- 4. Extract all the `*.so` files from `opencv-android-arm.jar` and `ffmpeg-android-arm.jar` directly into the newly created "libs/armeabi" folder, without creating any of the subdirectories found in the JAR files.
+ 2. Copy all the JAR files into the `app/libs` subdirectory.
- 5. Navigate to Project > Properties > Java Build Path > Libraries and click "Add JARs...".
+ 3. Navigate to File > Project Structure > app > Dependencies, click `+`, and select "2 File dependency".
- 6. Select all of `javacpp.jar`, `javacv.jar`, `opencv.jar`, and `ffmpeg.jar` from the newly created "libs" folder.
+ 4. Select all the JAR files from the `libs` subdirectory.

-After that, the wrapper classes for OpenCV and FFmpeg can automatically access all of their C/C++ APIs:
+After that, the wrapper classes for OpenCV and FFmpeg, for example, can automatically access all of their C/C++ APIs:

  * [OpenCV documentation](http://docs.opencv.org/)
  * [FFmpeg documentation](http://ffmpeg.org/doxygen/)